moumitadeyverma/mdeyvermablogs/README.md

 <br>
 •	While building the solution locally, you may face issues related to NuGet not able to install after the upgrade, just restart the visual studio and load the solution again.
 <br>
 •	If project dlls are pushed to common folder, the consumer project will fail until the related common DLL folders are having correct versions.
+Use own [NuGet](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry) feeds/GitHub Package Registry
 <br>
 •	You may find “DLL not found issue” with the upgrade, to solve this please remove the related binding from the web.config and run the build again.